tonedevs/ruby-dungeon/README.md

 - At initialization, player lives (int: 3) and door locks (bool: true) are set in State.
 - The player uses the text-based interface to navigate the various dungeon rooms with React Router.
-- Accessing a specific Link opens its corresponding lock (true -> false).
+- If present, accessing a specific Link opens its corresponding lock (true -> false).
 This opens up navigation options for less backtracking.

 ![map](https://i.imgur.com/RI03hzi.png)